How to develop a Flexible module

 It is important that we strive to be as inclusive as possible.
 As well as being of ethical importance, UK laws have become stricter in recent years, so we need to ensure, for example, that:

 - Documents include alt-text for images and diagrams;

 - Document styles and headings are used appropriately;

 - Text is not presented in an image format (e.g. scanned pages as images in pdf documents);

 - Link text reflects the link's destination (avoiding 'click here' style links);

 - Videos should have captions - sharing pre-recorded videos should in most cases, be done via the Video (Panopto) area of the Learning Room to add captions automatically.

-For general questions about this process contact the Flex Team at firstname.lastname@example.org
+- For general questions, please contact the Flex Team at firstname.lastname@example.org.

 - For tech support queries, please contact Digital Technologies at email@example.com.

 - For copyright/IP queries, please contact the Library at firstname.lastname@example.org.